What is vermiculite?

 and would like to have it tested

 .
-Please give Steve Cameron a call at 250-756-0355
+Please give Steve Cameron a call at 250-756-0355 or visit their website

 For more information please check out the link from CBC news http://www.cbc.ca/news/background/consumers/vermiculite.html